Unnam14467/Tidy_Data/README.md

-## Summarizing data into a single independent data having mean of variables by subjects.
+Summarizing data into a single independent data having mean of variables by subjects.
-## Aggregate, you beauty :)
+Aggregate, you beauty :)
-## A data frame with
+A data frame with
-## Activity makes no sense as far as mean is concerned
+Activity is added as labels later in another operation

 ```{r}
 New_Data_Set <- aggregate( . ~ Subject,Total[,1:80],mean)